mamidipalli/agentic-rag-aws/README.md

 - **Postgres + pgvector:** Simple, portable vector store with strong SQL.
 No extra service to run.
 - **Bedrock:** Managed access to multiple FMs; **Titan Embed v2** is fast, cost‑efficient.
-- **LangGraph:** Declarative agent graphs with tools/branches and retry policies.
+- **LangGraph:** Declarative agent graphs with branches and retry policies.
+In this build, the graph implements a retrieval→reason path with an abstain branch; tool/API nodes are optional extensions.
 - **API GW + Lambda + Cognito:** Quick to secure, serverless scale, easy JWT auth from curl or apps.
-- **VPC endpoints (optional):** Avoid NAT costs by keeping traffic on AWS private network.
+- **Egress via NAT (default):** One NAT Gateway is provisioned; VPC interface endpoints are a production option you can add later to reduce egress and tighten egress control.

 ---